 Social Media Marketing

 Use your personal and business social media accounts to formally announce your tutoring business.
-Follow this up by putting out free content that can be publicly viewed, downloaded, and shared.
+Follow this up by posting free content that can be publicly viewed, downloaded, and shared.
 Alternatively, you can upload or link your favorite learning resources and create a few educational videos that give the viewer a glimpse into your tutoring sessions.

-Here, you can place flyers with tear-off tags on bulletin boards located in schools, libraries, daycare centers, and colleges.
+Here, you can place flyers with tear-off tags on bulletin boards in schools, libraries, daycare centers, and colleges.
 Think of the places where your target students and their parents frequent and get your flyers out there.
 Of course, you’ll need permission from the management before posting your flyers.

 Having a few business cards to pass around the community can also spread the word about your tutoring services.